All Products

 IPv4

-You can determine the network type of a dual-stack NLB instance based on the network type of its IPv4 address.
-If the IPv4 address is a private IP address, the NLB instance is internal-facing.
-If the IPv4 address is a public IP address, the instance is Internet-facing.
+The network type of a dual-stack NLB instance is determined by the IPv4 address type.
+If the IPv4 address is private, the NLB instance is internal.
+If the IPv4 address is public, the NLB instance is Internet-facing.

 Cross-zone load balancing